-Since I began telling people that I do this back in 2012, we have discovered / created more than 100 Flyathletes in Good Standing.
+Since I began telling people that I do this back in 2012, we have held 10 Flyathlon events (if you include the “unofficial” ones).
 People who never knew they were runners now run.
 People who only noodled previously have caught fish on the fly.
 And people who thought that Rolling Rock was a high quality craft beer now know better…

 I want to be a Flyathlete?
 How do I get involved?

 Of course you do.
 Fortunately, there are a number of ways to get involved:

 1) Send me an email: I will add you to the growing list of people interested in the Flyathlon.
 You will then receive any updates that I send around to the group, including for group runs, events, and other activities.
 Also, please visit our Facebook page for updates and posts about the Flyathlon.
 Like it if you want to (I hear that sponsors want to know how many “likes” we have…).
 And please share this information with anyone (including potential sponsors) who you think might be interested in what we are doing.

 2) Take a fly rod on your next training run: Any run can be turned into a Flyathlon training run, including races put on by other people (aka fish slapping).
 If you do go on a Flyathlon training run, take a camera, GPS watch and turn your run into a fastest known time for that particular course, and document your exact route so that the next Flyathlete that runs that course can challenge your time.
 When you are done, send me an email to let me know where you ran, what you caught, and what you drank… Here are several key pieces of equipment that I suggest that you should acquire to ensure a safe and successful adventure.